 Revegetating through hydroseeding or hydromulching is a practical way to stabilise soil surfaces permanently.
 Vegetation protects soil from wind erosion by reducing the wind speed at the soil surface.
 Plus, the use of mulch in the initial stages of revegetation helps protect the soil by acting like a solid, impenetrable layer.

 Blankets will ultimately cut down the wind speed at the soil surface.
-However, again, you will need to seriously consider the cost of installation.
-Blankets are far from, and covering considerable areas requires significant labour.
+However, again, you will need to consider the cost of installation seriously.
+This form of erosion control method may be too costly and covering considerable areas requires significant labour as well.